How to Read Your Divorce Attorney's Bill

 What is a trust ledger statement and when should I request one?

-Can I dispute a charge after I've already paid it?
+Can I dispute a charge after I have already paid it?

 Yes.
-Payment doesn't waive your right to challenge a fee.
+Payment does not waive your right to challenge a fee.
 In most states, fee arbitration is available even after a matter has closed and a final bill has been paid.
 Time limits vary by state.
 In California, for example, you typically have 30 days after receiving the final bill to request mandatory arbitration.
 If you believe you were overbilled and have documentation, contact your state bar's fee dispute program.
-Don't assume the window has closed without checking first.
+Do not assume the window has closed without checking first.

 Is block billing legal?

-Block billing isn't prohibited, but it's disapproved.
+Block billing is not prohibited, but it is disapproved.
 The ABA, most state bars, and courts that review fee petitions consistently flag it as a practice that prevents clients from assessing whether specific charges are reasonable.
 Because a block-billed entry obscures how long each task took, attorneys who use it face a higher risk of fee reductions when fees are challenged.
 You can request itemized, task-by-task billing in your retainer agreement and in writing at any time during the representation.
 Most attorneys will accommodate a specific written request.

 Additional Resources